Fanjie-Li/Curriculum-Vitae/content/project/music-learning-laboratory/index.md

 ---
-title: Leveraging Background Music for Learning
+title: Multimodal Analysis of User-music Interactions in the Lab
-summary: A laboratory experiment that probes the effects of five different types of background audio (four types of instrumental music and one environmental sound) on reading comprehension.
+summary: Leveraging multimodal data to probe the effects of five different types of background audio (four types of instrumental music and one environmental sound) on reading comprehension.
 tags:
-- Music
 - Learning with media
 - Reading comprehension
-- Learning performance
 - Physiological signals
 - Affect
 - Metacognition
+- Multimodal analytics

 date: "2019-09-15T00:00:00Z"